| Are you looking

 Avoid:

-leaving one search result page and landing on another search result
+dislike leaving one search result page and landing on another

-page that doesn't add significant value for them)
+search result page that doesn't add significant value for

-same or only slightly different content to be crawled: "Should
+the same or only slightly different content to be crawled:

 Be aware of rel="nofollow" for links

-"nofollow" will tell Google that certain links on your
+to "nofollow" will tell Google that certain links

-site shouldn't be followed or pass your page's reputation to the
+on your site shouldn't be followed or pass your page's reputation

 inside of the link's anchor tag.